John Murdock (Mormon): Family

 John Murdock married Julia Clapp on December 14, 1823.
 With Clapp, Murdock had five children.
 Their first son, Orrice, was born in 1824, and John Riggs and Phebe followed in 1825 and 1828, respectively.
 However, Clapp died after delivering twins on April 30, 1831.
 The twins, Joseph and Julia, were adopted by Joseph and Emma Smith; however, only Julia survived to adulthood.
 Murdock's son Joseph died before he reached one year old and Phebe died of cholera at age six.
 Murdock married his second wife, Amoranda Turner, on February 4, 1836; however, Turner died in 1837.
-He married his third wife, Electra Allen, on May 3, 1838.
+He married his third wife, Electa Allen, on May 3, 1838.
 She died in 1845.
 While Murdock had three children with Allen, only one of them survived their time in Nauvoo, Illinois.
 Murdock married his fourth wife, Sarah Zufelt, on March 13, 1846.